locka99/cpp-to-rust-book/features_of_rust/polymorphism.md

 fn new(name: &str) -> Foo { /* ... */ }
 fn new_age(name: &str, age: u16) -> Foo { /* ... */ }
 ```

+This can look very messy after a while, so there is another alternative - conversion traits.

 #### Use traits